erikswed/Greta-100-React-Web-App/README.md

 - Facebook
 - Twitter

-That's it for now and probably forgot something just text me from Facebook group and expect changes since it's early beta..
+That's it for now just text me from Facebook group and expect changes since it's early beta..

 ## TODO:
 + Create Internationalization
 + Move json meta data to Firestore
 + The Menu header Toggle Button open a link page and all links need setup help.
-+ Mobile screen layout is needed for:
-   + Top Menu layout below some 500px width need help:
-      + on mobile a hamburger toggler is enough and some Header logo maybe
 + In the Masonry the overlay for all items Docs, Tex's are not for mobile and need help
 + Proposal for a Top Menu search feature like autocomplete search to start with then expand it to [look something like this](https://codesandbox.io/s/react-tutorial-search-button-forked-q05kq?file=/main/Main.js)
 + The structure for how albums "weeks" all the way to individual files images, movies and docs are going to be handled.
 Specifically that an "item" can have this metadata:
    + Overall description text